Data Boundary Definitions

 from dataclasses import dataclass

-from typing import Literal, Tuple
+from typing import Literal, Optional, Tuple

 @dataclass(frozen=True)